Building Dashboard provides new teaching and learning opportunities

 Middlebury College has a longstanding commitment to leadership in sustainability.
 In 2007 it set an ambitious goal of achieving carbon neutrality by 2016.
 In 2009 it reduced its carbon emissions by 40% with the start up of a biomass gasification combined heat and power system.
 Middlebury is also focusing on improving building efficiency on campus and developing strategies to address behavior patterns to improve conservation.
 The Building Dashboard is a useful tool for staff, faculty and students to learn how to do this more effectively.

-To obtain a password for the data downloader or for more information contact the Sustainability Integration Office, Jack Byrne, firstname.lastname@example.org or Katie Scott email@example.com.
+To obtain a password for the data downloader or for more information contact the Sustainability Integration Office, Jack Byrne, email@example.com or Eva Fillion firstname.lastname@example.org.